Final FEL Benefit Review

 Generally, an MR program does not simply consist of the continued use of prescription medication and/or maintenance physiotherapy or chiropractic treatments.
 A worker is considered to be in an MR program if any of the following situations occur, but is not limited to:

-For more information regarding the payment of supplements where the worker is participating in an RTW plan (with training) or an MR program, see 18-04-11, Supplements for Programs and Return-to-Work Activities Before and After 24 Months; or where the worker experiences a significant deterioration, see 18-04-12, Supplement Following Significant Deterioration.
+For more information regarding the payment of supplements where the worker is participating in an RTW plan (with training) or an MR program, refer to 18-04-11, Supplements for Programs and Return-to-Work Activities Before and After 24 Months; or where the worker experiences a significant deterioration, refer to 18-04-12, Supplement Following Significant Deterioration.

 Increase/decrease in post-injury earnings